Jameslphan/mod1_homework/README.md

 3. Implimentation of accessible alt attributes for image elements.
 4. Heading attributes fall in sequential order.
 5. Title element is concise and descriptive.
+6. Styling sheet is condensed, organized, and comments added for ease of understanding.

 ## Benefits of Semantic HTML

 * Improved accessibility for those with disabilities and curbs legal complications.
 * Improved SEO (Search Engine Optimization)
-* Improved ease of use and understanding, allowing other developers to work and maintain it as well.
+* Improved ease of use and understanding, allowing other developers to work and maintain.

 ## Screenshot